As Congress and President Trump recently found out, health care policy is difficult to understand, and next-to-impossible to change.

 Here at The Olson Group, our mission is to inform, educate, and empower employees to make the best benefits decisions for themselves and their families.

-For employees to augment the utility they get from any benefit, let alone health insurance, they need to have the right information.
+For employees to augment the utility they receive from any benefit, let alone health insurance, they need to have the right information.
 An annual meeting with your broker is not enough to truly educate your employees.

 Your company needs to invest in a complete employee education.
 Educate and inform your staff through instruments such as telehealth, price comparison tools, and service comparison information.